morsznetik/pyPlayer/README.md

 - `--color-smoothing`, `-cs`: Apply color smoothing to video *Generally not recommended, can cause some blockiness and ghosting, but feel free to play around with it*
 - `--pre-render`, `-pr`: Pre-render video frames (uses more RAM) *Not recommended, it will use a lot of RAM, but useful if you want to play a video at a large resolution or make the video play smoother if you do not have a powerful enough CPU.
-For a 3 minute long 853x226, colored, braille-rendered video I found it to use around 9GB of RAM, but it's still not a bad option if you want to play a video at a large resolution.
-(Currently bugged with debug's mode on-screen performance statistics.)*
+For a 3 minute long 853x226, colored, braille-rendered video I found it to use around 9GB of RAM, but it's still not a bad option if you want to play a video at a large resolution.*
 - `--threads`, `-t`: Number of threads for frame rendering (default: number of CPU cores)
 - `--diff-mode`, `-dm`: Frame difference rendering mode (choices: line, char, none, default: none) *The current implementations may not improve performance and could potentially reduce it.
 Try it, depends on your hardware*
+- `--output-resolution`, `-or`: Custom resolution for video processing (default: native) *Format: width,height (e.g., 640,480).
+Use a lower resolution if video processing is slow.
+This affects video-frame processing, not terminal rendering.*

 ### Using as a Package